fmdlc/ISP-Checker/README.md

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/fmdlc) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/fmdlc)

-[Fibertel](http://www.fibertel.com/), the most popular Argentinian Internet provider always has connectivity issues.
-It inspired me to use a Raspberry Pi and build some type of monitoring to aggregate metrics.
-I have been using [Grafana](http://grafana.com) at work for several years, so why not use the same logic?.

-`ISP-Checker` implements a set of [Telegraf](https://github.com/influxdata/telegraf) checks that sends metrics to [InfluxDB](https://www.influxdata.com/) (a OpenSource, time series based database) and runs several kind of metrics collectors to get average/aggregation/integral of values at first glance and focusing on  service quality.

-`ISP-Checker` tries to test things like _ICMP packet loss_, the average time for _DNS queries resolution_, _HTTP Response times_, _ICMP latencies_, _ICMP Standard Deviation_, _Upload/Download speed_ (by using [Speedtest-cli](https://github.com/sivel/speedtest-cli)) and a Graphical _MTR/Traceroute_ version.

-It's easily extensible and it was built on top of [Docker](http://docker.com) to make it portable and easy to run everywhere, importing automatically all components needed to perform checks.

-Feel free to reach me out for any feedback or ideas! :-)

 ## Table of contents
 1. [ Platforms ](#Platforms)
 2. [ Download ](#Grafana)
 3. [ Configuration ](#Configuration)